Topological Hall-like behavior of multidomain ferromagnets: Plausibility arguement : The Nordheim rule

-the behvaiour of the Hall resistivity has a clear deviation from the linear anomalous Hall resistivity curve $\rho^A_{xy}=\alpha(\beta-\gamma)s$ connecting two ends $s=\pm1$.
-Since orbital coupling to external magnetic field is not taken into account here, the ordinary Hall effect is not included.
-The discrepancy between Eq.(\ref{hall_resist_nordheim}) and the anomalous Hall is what reserchers often label as the topological Hall effect discussed previously.
-Therefore the topological Hall-like signal can be in principle emergent in these simple systems as well.
-Actually, the Hall resistivity in Eq.(\ref{hall_resist_nordheim}) can also exhibit non-monotonic behavior.
+the behavior of the Hall resistivity has a clear deviation from the linear anomalous Hall resistivity curve $\rho^A_{xy}=\alpha(\beta-\gamma)s$ connecting two ends $s=\pm1$ \cite{Nagaosa2010}.
+The ordinary Hall effect is not included since orbital coupling to the external magnetic field is not considered here.
+The discrepancy between Eq.(\ref{hall_resist_nordheim}) and the anomalous Hall is what researchers often label as the topological Hall effect discussed previously.
+Therefore, the topological Hall-like signal can be, in principle, emergent in these simple systems as well.
+The Hall resistivity in Eq.(\ref{hall_resist_nordheim}) can also exhibit non-monotonic behavior.
 The equation implies $\rho_{xy}(s)$ may have maxima at $s^2=\frac{\beta}{5\gamma}$.
-But again, it is worth emphasizing that one does not need non-monotonicity to claim the presence of topological Hall-like effect, the nonlinear deviation from anomalous Hall effect is adequate.
+But again, it is worth emphasizing that one does not need non-monotonicity to claim the presence of a topological Hall-like effect; the nonlinear deviation from the anomalous Hall effect is sufficient.